Other legislation affecting interims

 All temporary workers are entitled to certain rights under the regulations.
 These are divided into ‘Day 1 rights’ (such as access to facilities such as a canteen and parking) and ‘Week 12 rights’ (such as pay between assignments, entitlement to certain bonuses, and holiday entitlements including annual leave, rest breaks and payment in lieu of notice).

-By definition, clients who hire interim managers and consultants do not wish to enter into such onerous agreements, as these involve extra costs and legal burdens.
-Therefore interims and consultants must assume responsibility themselves for such business rights, which is something that should be stipulated in the contract.
+Clients who hire interim managers and consultants do not wish to enter into such onerous agreements, as these involve extra costs and legal burdens.
+Therefore, interims and consultants must assume responsibility themselves for such business rights, which is something that should be stipulated in the contract.

 Money Laundering Regulations (MLR) 2007